 Guide to buying a bike

-Before you buy, consider what do you want to use the bike for?
-Knowing this, plus when you will use it and how often, will assist you to consider the type of bike you want and it’s specification.
+Considering what you want to use the bike for, when you will use it and how often will assist you in finding the right type of bike for you and its specification.

-Ask yourself the ‘Choosing a bike’ questions from Cycling Scotland’s Essential Cycling Skills Quick Guide:
+Try asking yourself these questions from Cycling Scotland’s Essential Cycling Skills Quick Guide:

 - What sort of journeys will you be making?